sqroot-eu/sqroot.eu/_posts/2016/2016-05-01-serving-https-web-pages-with-apache-and-letsencrypt.md

 ## Binding a Domain

 To get a HTTPS certificate, we need a domain name.
 Log in to your domain name server management interface and add a new A-record.
-I want my web page to be located at `secret.sqroot.eu`, so I added the following:
+I want my web page to be located at `secret.sqroot.eu` (1), so I added the following:

 {% picture 2016/05/apache/dns.png alt="Create a DNS record" %}